 A person who makes a disclosure that becomes a protected disclosure is assured confidentiality and protection from reprisal or detrimental action.

-It is in your best interests to keep your disclosure confidential to minimise your risk of detrimental action such as discrimination or other adverse treatment.
-Only discuss it and related matters with authorised persons in DELWP such as the Protected Disclosure Coordinator, Protected Disclosure Officer or the Welfare Manager.
+You will need to keep your disclosure confidential to minimise the risk of detrimental action such as discrimination or other adverse treatment.
+Only discuss it and related matters with authorised department officers such as the Protected Disclosure Co-ordinator, Protected Disclosure Officer, or the Welfare Manager.

 How do I make a Protected Disclosure?

-Any person can make a disclosure of serious improper conduct about DELWP or its employees.
+Any person can make a disclosure of suspected corrupt or improper conduct by DELWP or its employees or the improper conduct of a member of the public in relation to the department operation.
 You may remain anonymous if you wish.

 Write in an envelope marked “Private and Confidential for Addressee Only” to: